Published in the Minneapolis Sunday Tribune July 16, 1911

 Doubtless Everyone Would select as the crowning wild flower for the calendar months of the growing season in Minneapolis the pasque flower for April, violets for May, roses for June and lilies for July.

-Of our three native lilies the Turk’s-cap [shown above], although not the lily of Palestine, may be said to surpass the glory of Solomon, as it is arrayed in recurved orange-red petals flecked with spots of purple.
+Of our three native lilies the Turk’s-cap [shown above], although not the lily of Palestine, may be said to surpass the glory of Solomon, as it is arrayed in recurved orange-red petals flecked with spots of purple and in buds like fingers of (unintelligible in original).
 Sometimes as many as forty blossoms are borne on a single plant.

 Troops of Black-eyed Susans boldly stare at roamers over the hillsides. [photo below] As we return Susan’s unblinking gaze we see that her eyes are a velvety, purplish brown instead of black.
 This coneflower, Rudbeckia hirta, is a composite.
 The “eye” is made up of many small, tubular flowers, and each yellow eyelash is also a flower.